brendancrebs/butler/specs/language_options.md

 ### Language Dependencies Overview

 This section relates to the gathering of dependencies for a language.
 This is completely optional, but the inclusion of dependency collection can lead to more efficient builds.
+To enable dependency analysis, you must first set the `dependencyAnalysis` option under `Dependency Options` to true.

 The point of gathering language dependencies is that if certain dependencies are updated in a pull request, all code using that dependency will need to be built, tested, ect.
 If you choose not to supply methods for determining a language's dependencies, Butler cannot determine which code is or isn't using an updated dependency.
 As a result Butler will execute a full build every time it's run.
 This means all possible tasks will run, even on code that doesn't have a git diff.
 If Butler is aware of what dependencies have been changed, it can exclude certain code from the build process which will speed up build times in many cases.

 There are three types of dependencies Butler can track.
 The first are external dependencies which refers to any third party dependencies that are used by a language in the entire repository.
 This list of external dependencies will be added